isaac-sim/IsaacLab/docs/index.rst

 Additionally, Isaac Lab provides over 26 environments, and we are actively working on adding more environments to the list.
 These include classic control tasks, fixed-arm and dexterous manipulation tasks, legged locomotion tasks, and navigation tasks.
-A complete list is in available in the `environments <source/overview/environments>`_ section.
+A complete list is available in the `environments <source/overview/environments>`_ section.

 The framework also includes over 16 robots.
 If you are looking to add a new robot, please refer to the :ref:`how-to` section.
 The current list of robots includes: